y9san9/kotlogram2/README.md

 ```

 ## 🚩 TODO
-- wrap all api with convinient functions and models
+- wrap all api with convenient functions and models
 - upgrade api layer to latest